Miragon/miranum-docs/docs/components/miranum-connect/hexagonal-architecture.md

 Output adapters or driven adapters are called by use cases and could provide data from a database, for example.
 An output adapter implements a set of output port interfaces.
 It's important to note that the interfaces are determined by the use cases, not the other way around.

 Adapters facilitate the interchangeability of a specific layer of the application.
 If the application needs to be accessible from a different client in addition to the web, an alternative client input adapter can be added, utilizing the existing input port.
-If the application requires a different database, a new persistence adapter implementing the same output port interfaces can be added \cite{Hombergs.2019b}.
+If the application requires a different database, a new persistence adapter implementing the same output port interfaces can be added.